 Only a limited number of GSoC slots are made available by Google.
-We will select the best proposals with the highest chance for a succesful outcome.
+We will select the best proposals with the highest chance for a successful outcome.
 It is thus a wise step to prepare early.
 It will put all the chances on your side.
 You will find hereafter some advice about activities to build the muscle required to be selected.

 The objective is to build